kdabwl/SmallObjects/README.md

 ### 2. interleaving method activation and dispatch of primitives

 One of the goals in SmallObjects is, to do high-level code as much as essential, low-level as little as possible.
-Therefore, method activation has the same calling convention (`stdcall`) as dispatch of primitives:
+Therefore, `sending a message` has the same calling convention (`stdcall` with oop receiver) as dispatch of primitives (tradition since Smalltalk-80 et alii):
 ```
 push aReceiver -- or use the one already on stack (at tos);
 push (numArity) argument/s;